Vietmani

 • Electric, diesel, and gas forklifts.

-7. Elevators, Escalators, Conveyors for People Includes freight elevators, home elevators, and escalators in shopping malls and factories.
+• Including freight elevators, home elevators, and escalators in shopping malls and factories.

 Legal Framework for Lifting Equipment Inspection

-Law on Occupational Safety and Hygiene 2015
+Law on Occupational Safety and Health 2015

-• Machines and equipment with strict safety requirements must be inspected before use and periodically.
+• Machinery and equipment with strict occupational safety requirements must be inspected before being put into use and inspected periodically.

-Decree 44/2016/NĐ-CP and Decree 140/2018/NĐ-CP
+Decree 44/2016/ND-CP and Decree 140/2018/ND-CP

-• Overhead cranes, gantry cranes.
+• Overhead cranes, gantry cranes

-• Hoists, winches.
+• Hoists, lifting winches

-• Forklifts, aerial lifts.
+• Forklifts, manlifts

-• Construction hoists, elevators.
+• Construction hoists, elevators

 National Technical Regulation System (QCVN, TCVN)

-• QCVN 07:2012/BLĐTBXH – Occupational safety for lifting equipment.
+• QCVN 07:2012/BLDTBXH – Occupational safety for lifting equipment

-• QCVN 25:2015/BLĐTBXH – Safety for powered forklifts.
+• QCVN 25:2015/BLDTBXH – Safety for motorised forklifts

-• TCVN 4244:2005 – Lifting equipment (design, manufacture, and technical inspection).
+• TCVN 4244:2005 – Lifting equipment (design, manufacturing, and technical inspection)

-Decree 12/2022/NĐ-CP – Sanctions
+Decree 12/2022/ND-CP – Penalties

-• Serious cases may incur criminal liability.
+• Serious cases may even involve criminal liability.

 => Read more: Lifting equipment standards in Vietnam